paps/api-store/store/Email To LinkedIn Profile URL Finder/Email To LinkedIn Profile URL Finder.md

 Now that your API is ready, you should set up repetitive launches.
 That way, your scraping will be spread over days, weeks or even months.

-Every time the API is launched, it will process 10 profiles and then stop.
+Every time the API is launched, it will process 10 lines of your spreadsheet and then stop.
 (This number can be changed in the configuration)

 To do so, simply hit the “Settings” button to define when your API is launched: